GoogleChrome/ip-protection/Masked-Domain-List.md

 bttrack.com                                      | Bidtellect                                                     | Not Impacted By Script Blocking
 bigcrunch.com                                    | BigCrunch                                                      | Not Impacted By Script Blocking
 s1.hdslb.com                                     | Bilibili                                                       | Entire Domain Blocked
-bin.bnbstatic.com                                | Binance                                                        | Some URLs are Blocked
 bnbstatic.com                                    | Binance                                                        | Not Impacted By Script Blocking
-public.bnbstatic.com                             | Binance                                                        | Some URLs are Blocked
 vendemore.com                                    | Bisnode                                                        | Not Impacted By Script Blocking
 bitmedia.io                                      | BitMedia                                                       | Not Impacted By Script Blocking
 bitmovin.com                                     | BitMovin                                                       | Not Impacted By Script Blocking